San Juan Travel Guide

-The capital city of Puerto Rico, San Juan is one of the busiest ports in the Caribbean and a third of all Puerto Ricans live here.
+The capital city of Puerto Rico, San Juan is one of the busiest ports in the Caribbean and home to a third of all Puerto Ricans.
 Nearly every visitor to the island arrives at San Juan, many on cruise liners.
 It's one of the largest home-based cruise ports in the world, hosting many vessels with more being added each year.

 San Juan is divided into three distinct districts: Old San Juan, the historic walled city; the beach and resort area; and the outlying suburbs.
-Tourists are concerned mainly with Old San Juan, the site of most restaurants, shops, entertainment venues, and the beaches.
+Tourists mainly visit Old San Juan, the site of most restaurants, shops, entertainment venues and some exquisite beaches.

 In the midst of all the hustle and bustle, there are numerous attractions in San Juan to amuse, entertain and interest many tourists, and the city is a perfect base for exploring the rest of what this small Caribbean island has to offer.